Technofrikus/BOP-Case/README.md

 **Untested Detail**
 I used Millmax-Sockets to mount the Teensy as low as possible to the PCB (not a good idea, it moves too easily in the sockets and looses connection from time to time).
 So I dont know what the normal height of the Teensy is when mounted the default way.
 There is 8,8mm space between the PCB and the lower case.
 Please doublecheck that your Teensy is not higher.

+### Version 1.1
+I did not print this version yet.
+I printed version 1.0 and no major changes were made.
+Just be aware that small issues could still be there.
+Please let me know if there are.

 ### Features of the case
 - Gasket mounted